-Information & Culture: A Journal of History welcomes submissions of research articles and book reviews.
+Information & Culture: A Journal of History welcomes submissions of research articles.
 Authors may submit a complete manuscript or may contact the editor with a proposal.
 You are encouraged to consult the journal’s about page, which gives an overview of the material published in Information & Culture.

 Prospective authors should familiarize themselves with the broad topics covered by the journal (found on the about page) as well as the submission requirements and the peer review process.
-For further information on the types of articles published, visit our archive page to view some of our old calls for articles.
-The journal is not able to offer feedback on article proposals or abstracts.
-Instead, we encourage authors to submit completed articles following all guidelines below.
-Also, we do not accept papers that are currently under consideration for publication with another journal.
+We encourage authors to submit completed articles following all guidelines below.
+Please note, we do not accept papers that are currently under consideration for publication with another journal.

 - Interpretive.
 Good history is about interpretation.
 Each article must have a historical thesis that is bolstered by an appropriate line of argument and credible evidence that is appropriately cited.
 Papers are expected to follow the methods of high-quality academic historical scholarship.
 Articles that are merely descriptive will not be accepted for publication.